Dodgers vs. Pirates Player Props Betting Odds

 Santana Stats

-- Carlos Santana has 69 hits with 21 doubles, nine home runs and 33 walks.
+- Carlos Santana has put up 69 hits with 21 doubles, nine home runs and 35 walks.
 He has driven in 43 runs with six stolen bases.

 Santana Recent Games